vtactech/vtacapp/README.md

 # vtacapp

+*Cannot be used without proper permission of me *
 This is a project to enable everyone experience the world without eyes .
 And specially visually impaired persone .
 This has been converted to Android app :-